The Fourth Quarter

 Eddie Mahan came into the dressing room and sought out Uncle Charlie.
 The two had gotten close enough that they were on a first name basis.

 "I want to congratulate you Charlie.
 It is the biggest thing in the world for Centre College."
-The former Harvard superstar also went around complimenting the individual Colonels on their outstanding play.
+The former Harvard superstar also went around complimenting the individual Colonels on their outstanding play, joined with other members of the Harvard staff who circulated around the room.

 The sports editor of the New York "Tribune" said to Army that it was the most spectacular game he had ever covered, and Army asked that the men on the sidelines who hadn't gotten into the game not be forgotten.